AsoStrife/Strapi-V4-Electron-Boilerplate/README.md

 In my case, using windows and `NODE_MODULE_VERSION 106` I downloaded the following file: `better-sqlite3-v7.6.2-electron-v106-win32-x64.tar.gz`

 ## Built App Crashes on Startup problem

+Once the app is built, if you try to run the executable (eg.`.exe`) and the app crashes on startup you may need to copy and paste the `.env`file inside the folder where the executable is located.

+So if your `.exe` is located on `./dist/win-unpacked/Strapi-V4-Electron-Boilerplate.exe` copy the `.env-example` into that folder and rename it in `.env`.

+This file follow the Strapi guideline.
+Check out strapi's documentation to learn more.